dodo920306/bisce/README.md

 $ tar -zxvf deliver.tar.gz
 ```

-You may notice that a directory named `deliver` has been created under `BISCE/blockchain`.
+You may notice that a directory named `deliver` has been created under the `BISCE/blockchain` directory.
 Run

 ```bash
 $ cd deliver